Students wishing to apply for the Certificate of Sponsorship from the College must have:

 - Payment of £550; this can be paid online.
 You can also pay by credit/debit card by calling 0207 766 4354.
 We are unable to proceed with your application until the fee has been paid

-- Your passport (you can make an appointment to come to the College or send it by post).
+- Your passport (you can make an appointment to come to the College).

 - Proof of your University final grade (final transcript or degree certificate)